libormezl/VibeTestApp/commands.md

 2. Add subtraction, don't create tests for subtraction.
 3. Add tests for subtraction.
 4. Add multiplication and add only 2 most important tests.
+5. Add division and cover absolutely all scenarios with tests to ensure perfect testing.